Shah Mir dynasty: Ali Shah

 He was the seventh ruler of the Shah Mir Dynasty, and reigned between 1413 and 1420.
 He was defeated by Sultan Zain-ul-Abidin at Thanna with the help of Jasrath Khokhar, a chieftain from Pothohar Plateau.
 The fate of Ali Shah is uncertain: he may have died in captivity or have been put to death by Khokhar.

 Zain-ul-Abidin

 Zain-ul-Abidin was the eighth sultan of Kashmir.
 He was known by his subjects as Bod Shah or Budshah (lit.
 'Great King') and ruled from 1418 to 1470.

 Zain-ul-Abidin worked hard to establish a fair rule in Kashmir.
-He called back the Hindus who had left Kashmir during his father reign and allowed building of temples.
+He called back the Hindus who had left Kashmir during his father's reign and allowed building of temples.
 Jizya was abolished too in his command.
 From the regulation of commodities to the reviving of old crafts, Abidin did everything for overall development of Kashmir and his subjects.
+Zain-ul-Abidin revived Kashmir’s industries by inviting Persian and Central-Asian craftsmen who introduced shawl-weaving, carpet-making, silk, wood-carving, and papier-mâché arts.
+He also promoted paper-making and bookbinding, transforming Kashmir into a centre of fine handicrafts and learning.
+He launched major public-works and agricultural projects, digging canals such as the Zaingair, building bridges including Zaina Kadal, and founding new settlements like Naushahr (Zainagir).
+These measures improved irrigation and communication across the valley.
 Zain-ul-Abidin is also called as Akbar of Kashmir and Shahjahan of Kashmir on account of religion and development respectively.

 Haider Shah

-Next Sultan of Kashmir was Haji Khan, who succeeded his father Zain-ul-Abidin and took the title of Haidar Khan.
+Next Sultan of Kashmir was Haji Khan, who succeeded his father Zain-ul-Abidin and took the title of Haider Khan.